 A type of minimally invasive surgery using a small incision or a few small incisions in the belly button.
 Through this breakthrough surgical option, gynecologists are able to operate with better precision and control.
 This method has minimal recovery, pain and scarring.

-Hospital stays for a hysterectomy vary by the method of hysterectomy.
+Hospital stays for a hysterectomy vary by the method.

 Longstreet Clinic’s experienced GYN surgeons perform hysterectomies at Northeast Georgia Medical Center.
 Call 770-297-2200 or contact us to schedule an appointment with one of our experienced physicians to help you with your health needs.